 A tree is a nested sequence with a more uniform structure than the example above.
-Defined recursively, a tree is a sequence of trees or a non-sequence value, called a leaf.
-Further restrictions are often placed on the leaves.
-For example, a tree of integers is either a sequence of trees of integers, or a single integer.
-An example integer tree with 7 leaves appears below.
+Defined recursively, a tree is either a single value called a leaf or a sequence of trees.
+Type restrictions are often placed on the leaves of a particular tree.
+For example, a tree of integers is either a single integer or a sequence of trees of integers.
+Using lists to represent sequences, an example tree of integers with seven leaves appears below.

 The box-and-pointer diagram for this example shows its hierarchical structure.